• Home

 10-Minute Beginner Glute Workout

 This beginner glute workout does not require any equipment and you can easily exercise in the comfort of your own home.
-Do this using a carpet, a thick towel, or a yoga mat.
-I use this Yoga mat.

 These at home exercises are great if you’re just starting out and want to tone your glutes and you can do them in only 10 minutes.
-A good beginner glute workout starts with a quick warm up and focuses on different glute exercises that tone and lift your booty.

 If the recommended rep amount or second amount for each exercise is too hard, simply lower it to your level.
 On the other side, you can also increase the reps and seconds as you get stronger.
-I recommend writing down your rep number for each exercise and keep increasing it a little at a time.

 You can start by going through all glute exercises for beginners once and then go back to it a second time or after a two day rest.
 You can do two or three sets if you’re feeling up to it.